Aveglia/vAMPirus/docs/HelpDocumentation.md

 5. ASV filtering - you can now provide a "filter" and "keep" database to remove certain sequences from the analysis

 6. Reduced redundancy of processes and the volume of generated result files per full run (Example - read processing only done once if running DataCheck then Analyze).

+7. Color nodes on phylogenetic trees based on Taxonomy or Minimum Entropy Decomposition results

+8. PCoA plots added to report if NMDS does not converge.

 ## Who to cite